analysiscenter/nbtools/nbtools/nbstat/DEV.md

         * `get_device_table` — information about NVIDIA devices, gathered by **nvidia-smi** API.
         * `get_notebook_table` — information about running Jupyter Notebooks, gathered by Jupyter API.
         * `get_process_table` — information about running Python processes, gathered by **psutil**.
     * Methods `make_*_table` aggregate information from those three tables into one, filter and sort it.
+You can learn more about them in the [tutorial](../../tutorials/NBstat.ipynb).
     * `get_view` wraps the entire process of getting information, aggregation into one table, formatting data into colored string and adding supheader/footnote to it.
     * Caches some of the calls to **nvidia-smi** and **psutil**, allowing for better efficiency when used in `--watch` mode.